Related Pages

 - Follow the same safety precautions as you would in ‘real-life’; if you wouldn’t tell a stranger on the street where you live, don’t tell them online!

 Each Computing unit has an E-safety strand within it, so that, regardless of which area of Computing is being studied, E-Safety is always a priority.
-We also take part in the national E-Safety Day with special lessons dedicated to learning how to stay safe online.

 Online Safety